Gellybean/Mathfinder-Bot/eval.md

 Now we can add a modifier to the roll.

   `1d20 + STR_SCORE` This would roll a twenty-sided die and add your STR_SCORE to the total.
-Of course, that's stupid, since you would want the modifier instead.
+Of course, that's silly, since you would want the modifier instead.

   `(STR_SCORE - 10) / 2` With this, we can get the modifier value and then do `1d20 + (STR_SCORE - 10) / 2`.